unjs/undocs/docs/1.guide/index.md

 # Getting Started

-Writing docs should be fun and this tool is exactly designed for this!

 > [!IMPORTANT]
 > This is an internal tool meant for UnJS docs tooling and not reusable at the moment.
 > These docs are for demonstration purposes only, do not rely on them or this tool!